lstak/node-sharepoint/README.md

 ````
 contacts.get(function (err, data) {
-	// data contains an array of all items in Contacts list
+	// data.results contains an array of all items in Contacts list
+	// data.__count contains the total number items in Contacts list
+	// Use query {$inlinecount:'allpages'} to request the __count property (see below).
 })
 ````